agmic/2020-Planning/volunteers/volunteer_information.md

 Similar to speaker assistant, we ask that you commit to keeping an eye on A/V hardware for two talks, preferably consecutively although you may do more if you wish.

 For A/V setup you will be helping to setup and test the A/V hardware prior to the start of the conference.
 This will require volunteers to show up at 08.30.
-Experience with A/V experience is nice but not strictly necessary.
+A/V experience is nice but not strictly necessary.

 ### Choose this role if you:
 * Have strong communication skills.
 * Have strong A/V technical skills.
 * Are comfortable sitting and watching a session for the entire shift.
-* Are familiar with Wirecast or other Capture Software, or have experience with shooting video cameras.
+* Are familiar Capture Software and/or have experience with shooting video cameras.
 * Able to multitask.
 * Keep cool under pressure.

 ## Room Setup & Workshop Support
 Workshop support people will be responsible for helping set up and tear down each workshop, as well as providing help requested by workshop runners during the workshop.
-Each workshop will need 2 support people.

 ## Floating Volunteer
 Not sure what you want to do?